 Federal and institutional policy is that the first responsibility for college costs is the student’s and his/her family’s; thus appeals are rarely granted.

 A student who wishes to be considered independent must write a letter of appeal to the Office of Student Financial Services.
 The letter must clearly state the reasons for appealing the dependency status.
 The student will be required to document his/her means of support as well as other items.
-Please contact your counselor for additional information.
+Please contact Student Financial Services for additional information.

 The Office of Student Financial Services cannot consider proposals for a recalculation of financial aid eligibility based on any circumstances other than those listed above.